S00571105/Project/Project/readme.md

-### Your Name / Date
+### Joyce Stonebraker/10.3.21

 ### Executive Summary

-Include your executive summary
+This project will encompass research on remote information technology teaching opportunities in colleges and vocational training organiations.
+The project will include scope of research, resources, discussion of research and a conclusion that will incorporate future considerations and/or challenges.

 ### Part Part 1: Project Intent and Plan

-Describe the process you will take to become co-op ready (include dates of seminars you will plan if you elect Option 1 OR, a brief description of the project you plan to implement (programming, research etc.)
+I will do Option 2.
+A brief description of my research project is research remote information technology teaching opportunities in colleges and vocational training organizations.

 ### Project Part 2: